Ultimate Guide to Things to do in Stratford Ontario

 This post contains affiliate links.
 By booking through these links I may make a small commission at no extra cost to you.

 Stratford is best known for the Stratford Festival.
 For many, it hits top of the list for things to do in Stratford.
-Plus, it’s one of the top things to do in Ontario!
+Plus, it’s one of the top Ontario attractions!

 And for those who love the arts, it’s a great place to start your Stratford itinerary.
 The Stratford Festival has been going strong for over 60 years.
 It is noted as being the largest classical repertory theatre company in North America.